GhidBase/cv-application/notes.md

 What's next

+Add function

+The add function just needs to add a new entry in userData it needs to
+- increment the ID by one
+- use the type based on the button pressed (job, education)

-I need to display these things in the CV side
+I need to create the button

-Where to start?